spacemeshos/product/mvp1.md

 MVP1 only supports Spacemesh Coins transactions and does not support smart contracts yet.

+# Primary User Story - Desktop Computer Owner - Run a full p2p Node
+1. Download the `Spacemesh App Installer` for Windows 10, OS X or Linux
+2. Run the installer to install the `Spacemesh App` on desktop
+3. Create a new wallet, awards account and setup mining in the App
+4. Leave App open running 24x7 and participate in the Spacemesh protocol
+5. Earn awards according to the protocol for honest participation and view awards in the awards account transaction log
+6. Get Spacemesh coins from the `Spacemesh Tap` (faucet)
+7. Transfer Spacemesh coins to any account by executing a coin transaction in the App

+# Primary User Story - Desktop Computer Owner - Transact with Spacemesh Coins
+1. Download the `Spacemesh App Installer` for Windows 10, OS X or Linux
+2. Run the installer to install the `Spacemesh App` on desktop
+3. Create a new wallet with one main accounts
+4. Receive coins to the account from another account or from the tap
+5. Send Spacemesh Coins to another account

 # Primary User Story - Developer
 1. Build `Spacemesh full p2p node` and `Spacemesh CLI Wallet` directly from source code for Windows 10, OS X or Linux
 2. Configure network so the full node can accept incoming connections